bookkeeping tax

 Schedule C Form Business Details

 The very first part of the form (lines A through to J) is mainly to help the IRS identify you and your business.
-Most of this part is fairly self-explanatory, apart from some slightly hairy questions about NAICS, EIN numbers, and accounting methods that we will cover in detail below.
-Ready?
-Let’s Go!
+Most of this part is fairly self-explanatory, apart from some slightly hairy questions about NAICS codes, EIN numbers, and accounting methods that we’ll cover in detail below.

 The first line you’ll need to complete is the Name of proprietor.
-This is your personal name, not your business name (as this will be asked for later in the form).
+This is your personal name, not your business name (which gets asked for later).
 You’ll also want to enter your Social Security Number (SSN) in the field to the right.

 The next line (A Principal business or profession, including product or service) is to provide details about your business type.